vancauwe/MeToo/README.md

 - creation date

 Period : between October 2017 and February 2018.
-Number of Tweets: 350 000 tweets.
+Number of Tweets: about 380 000 tweets.

 # Internal milestones